junior-devleague/cyber-security/projects/Historical-cyber-attacks.md

 19. Hannaford Bros security breach
 20. Operation Shady Rat

-Your intructor will have you draw numbers from a hat and that is how a topic is picked.
-This will prevent multiple people from researching the same cyber attack.

 ## You will need to create a short 1-3 minute presentation to explain and teach your classmates about your topic.